ATLFlight/cmake_hexagon/README.md

 # CMake Rules for QuRT Applications

 Hexagon apps are started from an app running on the apps processor of the SoC.
-An RPC mechanism is used to load the app on the DSP and the RPC stubs are generated from a IDL complier (qaic).
+A RPC mechanism is used to load the app on the DSP and the RPC stubs are generated from a IDL complier (qaic).
 The RTOS on the DSP is QuRT but is often abstraced by the DSPAL APIs.